sssethi-dg/chatragi/docs/Setting-LLM-README.md

 ```
 /bye
 ```
+---

-> [!tip] Optional
+#### Optional
-    > If you prefer to run smaller models locally, check out the list of available models listed on the [Ollama's website](https://ollama.com/search)
+If you prefer to run smaller models locally, check out the list of available models listed on the [Ollama's website](https://ollama.com/search)